rrshaban/keyplusplus/README.md

 ```

 #### Breaks
-To exit a loop, use the command `you played yourself`.
+To exit a loop use the command `you played yourself`.
 Thus we can write a traditional loop as follows:

 ```
 ride wit me